[Editor’s Note: Article has been updated on 30 April 2021 to reflect the latest changes in Singapore’s Labour Movement]

-“In February 1952, the President, Secretary, and several committee members of the Postal and Telecommunications Uniformed Staff Union looked for me.
+In February 1952, the President, Secretary, and several committee members of the Postal and Telecommunications Uniformed Staff Union looked for me.
 Amongst them was P Govindaswamy.
 The union was about to go on strike and needed someone to advise it, about its rights and duties, and to draft its press statements.
 I became their legal adviser to negotiate a settlement.

 By the time he led the PAP into Singapore’s first elections, his close ties with the unions and workers were already deeply rooted.
-This formed the foundation and his conviction of always remembering to serve workers well as they were, and still are, the bedrock of Singapore’s economy growth.
+This formed the foundation and his conviction of always remembering to serve workers well as they were, and still are, the bedrock of Singapore’s economic growth.

 3. Hey, We’re All Brothers and Sisters!

 No, this isn’t a religious sect that you’ve stumbled into — “brother” and “sister” are actually traditional union salutations, used to create solidarity and a reminder that everyone in the working class are in the same boat.
 It also serves to remind workers to support one another beyond their own individualism.

-Like other trade unions from yesteryears, The Singapore Labour Movement used to employ the term “comrades”, but they have since adopted the terms “brother” and “sister” instead.
+Like other trade unions from yesteryears, the Singapore Labour Movement used to employ the term “comrades”, but they have since adopted the terms “brother” and “sister” instead.
 Even PM Lee is referred to as Brother Lee!

 Talk about being part of a huge family.

-4. Strikes Aren’t Illegal In Singapore
+4. Strikes Aren’t Illegal In Singapore: Hydril and Eagle Services

 Strikes are also not necessarily the violent and society-harming movements that needlessly disrupt countries, but can be peaceful disruptions that help motivate change when all other methods have been exhausted.
-Yes, in most cases, strikes are the last weapon unions resort to when all else fails.
+In most cases, strikes are the last weapon unions resort to when all else fails.

-In 1986, Ong Teng Cheong, then Secretary General of NTUC, sanctioned a strike in the shipping industry.
+In 1986, Ong Teng Cheong, then-Secretary General of NTUC, sanctioned a strike in the shipping industry.
 While it was organised without the cabinet’s approval, the Hydril Strike was a successful and peaceful one that eventually helped workers in the shipping industry have their needs met.